imc-trading/svlangserver/README.md

   * `lsp-clients-svlangserver-build-index` command should rerun the indexing.
   * `lsp-clients-svlangserver-report-hierarchy` command should do the job.
 If invoked with an active slection, the module name is pre-filled with the selection.

+### Neovim usage
+  * `:SvlangserverBuildIndex` command should rerun the indexing.
+  * `:SvlangserverReportHierarchy` command will generate hierarchy file of the word under the cursor in normal mode.

 ## Troubleshooting
 - Editor is not able to find language server binary.
     * Make sure the binary is in the system path as exposed to the editor.
 If the binary is installed in custom directory, expose that path to your editor